akarsho/JavaScript-FM-Synthesis/README.md

-# JavaScript-FM-Synthesis
+# Frequency Modulation in Java Script
- Manually visualized FM synthesis in JavaScript, additionally with FM modulation from p5.js.
+ Manually visualized FM synthesis in JavaScript & HTML5 Canvas, additionally with audio from p5.js.
+#